 Like many others, holidays are the absolute highlight of my year and it doesn’t take me long to start feeling impatient in the run up to our departure.
 But it’s never too soon to start the holiday shopping!

 My annual holiday is usually a week away in Europe, but this year is very different as I’ll be exploring three different countries on the other side of the world, all of which are super hot climates.
 Because of this, I’ve been on the hunt for a good sun lotion.

 Expensive isn’t always best

-You might think that because it’s mega pricey, it must be incredible – but this isn’t always the case.
-As an example I considered splashing out on the Riemann P20 brand that offers 10 hour protection, that was until I read reviews that said, despite it being a good sun lotion, it actually stains all of your clothes a gross yellow colour.
+You might think that because it’s mega pricey, it must be incredible, but this isn’t always the case.
+As an example I considered splashing out on the Riemann P20 brand that offers 10 hour protection, that was until I read reviews that said, despite it being a good sun lotion, it actually stains all of your clothes.
 At an incredibly expensive price of £24.99 per bottle, do you really want to risk staining your clothes all in aid of not having to apply the sun lotion as often?
 I certainly don’t.

 It’s not all about the SPF